Skip to content

 The party ledger is a chronological statement of all transactions with a specific customer or supplier.
 It gives you the full picture of what is owed and by whom.

-1. Go to Parties in the left navigation.
+1. Go to Parties in the sidebar.

-3. Click the Ledger tab.
+3. Click the Ledger tab at the top of the slide-over.

 Each row in the ledger represents one transaction.
 The columns are: